lachlan-ibm/pyivia/docs/index.rst

-Welcome to pyISVA!
+Welcome to pyIVIA!
 ==================================
-pyISVA is an python wrapper to the IBM Security Verify Access configuration API.
-You can use this library to interact with a Verify Access Deployment; applying and deploying configuration.
+pyIVIA is an python wrapper to the IBM Verify Identity Access configuration API.
+You can use this library to interact with a Verify Identity Access Deployment; applying and deploying configuration.

 Installation